Zakrzak2/Zakrzak2/README.md

 - 👋 Hi, I’m @Zakrzak2
-- 👀 I’m interested in DEV(C# , C++ , PY , JAVA )
+- 👀 I’m interested in DEV(Java Script , Html , Css)
-- 📘 I can edit minecraft plugin , make script to unity or other language for example (C# , C++ or PY)
-- 🌱 I’m currently learning (LUA)
+- 🌱 I’m currently learning (Java Script)
 - 💞️ I’m looking to collaborate.
 - 📫 How to reach me Write to me ? -  message or comment and I will answer
-- 😃 On this account I will shere usfull C# scripts